jianwu21/weed-recognization/README.md

 Weed Recognization
 ==================

 This is the free topic for 2017-2018 block 1.
+You can see all [experiments](https://github.com/JaggerWu/weed-recognization/blob/master/weed%20recognization.ipynb) run by me in a jupyter notebook file.

 -----